Did you know that today is International Ozone Day?

 Above: These maps of ozone concentrations over the Arctic come from the Ozone Monitoring Instrument (OMI) on NASA’s Aura satellite.
 The left image shows March 19, 2010, and the right shows the same date in 2011.
 March 2010 had relatively high ozone, while March 2011 has low levels.
 What these readings mean for the long-term is that the recovery from human-induced ozone depletion is an uneven climb.
 Photo by: NASA Goddard Photo and Video

 The ozone layer, the invisible shield that protects all living things from the sun’s harmful ultraviolet rays, started its decline because of ozone-depleting substances used around the world.
-By signing the Protocol, governments set a precedent for further international cooperation in dealing with a global environment threat by phasing out ozone-depleting chemicals.
+By signing the Protocol, governments set a precedent for further international cooperation in dealing with a global environmental threat by phasing out ozone-depleting chemicals.
 According to Cape Town Green Map, South Africa acceded to the Protocol in 1990.

 Why not do one thing today that will make those around you aware of how important it is to protect the ozone layer?